mozaik-association/mozaik/docs/2Structure_module.md

 A level of power refers to the different decision-making and governance bodies within the organisation.
 Each level of authority is responsible for managing specific functions or activities.

+!!! example "Examples"

-In Belgium, the level of power is represented by the distribution of competences between the federated entities: the Regions, the Communities and the Federal State
+    In Belgium, the level of power is represented by the distribution of competences between the federated entities:

+    - The Regions
+    - The Communities
+    - The provinces
+    - The Federal State

 ## Instances